ivdatahub/data-producer-api/README.md

 - Configuration Management: Use of a configuration module to manage project_id and others env variables, providing flexibility and ease of adjustment.

-- Continuous Integration and Continuous Deployment: Use of CI/CD pipelines to automate the build, test and deployment processes, ensuring that the application is always up to date and ready for use.
+- Continuous Integration and Continuous Deployment: Use of CI/CD pipelines to automate the build, test and deployment processes, ensuring that the application is always up-to-date and ready for use.

 - Code Quality: Use of code quality tools such as linters and formatters to ensure that the codebase is clean, consistent and easy to read.